9/16/2020

 Reed Carrere

-Executive Vice President, Chief Marketing and Communications Officer
+Executive Vice President, Chief Marketing and Communications Officer, FedEx Corporation

 Let me take the international yield question.
-So I think most important to understand is if you look at the yield, half of the impact for both domestic express as well as international express with fuel.
-When you strip out the fuel impact, there was pressure from a weight per package perspective and the growth of e-commerce led by growth.
-When we're very excited about this growth, Europe outbound from an e-commerce perspective.
-That being said, we're doing a really good job partnering with Don and his team on density and the yield per pound is up significantly.
-So you can't just look at international express yields.
-Quite frankly, just at the shipment level, you've got to look at yield per pound and overall from a network perspective, total express yield per pound is up 11% year over year.
-So we feel really good about the overall performance from a yield perspective with those things taking into consideration.
+So I think most important to understand is that if you look at the yield, half of the impact for both domestic express as well as international express was fuel.
+When you strip out the fuel impact, there was pressure from a weight per package perspective and the growth of e-commerce led by growth when we're very excited about this growth, Europe outbound from an e-commerce perspective.
+That being said, we're doing a really good job partnering with Don and his team on density, and the yield per pound is up significantly.
+So you can't just look at international express yields, quite frankly, just at the shipment level.
+You've got to look at yield per pound.
+And overall, from a network perspective, total express yield per pound is up 11% year over year.
+So we feel really good about the overall performance from a yield perspective with those things taken into consideration.

 speaker